Paren76/Takashii09/README.md

 - 🌱 I’m currently learning/working with Python, HTML, CSS
 - 📫 How to reach me Instagram: paul.lrzz
                      Discord: JCL | Takashii#4424
 - 🕸️ I'm currently building a little Website.
-If the website is launching you can visit it <a href="spaceuniverseandotherstuff.com">
+If the website is launching you can visit it here.
 <!---
 Takashii09/Takashii09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.